Turnout

 VA Disability Ratings for Sleep Apnea: Evaluation Criteria

-The VA understands that navigating disability claims, particularly regarding whether is sleep apnea a VA disability, can be challenging.
-These claims are assessed during rest to evaluate whether is sleep apnea a VA disability, considering the severity of the condition and its impact on daily activities.
-Here’s a brief overview of the current disability ratings:
+The VA understands that sleep apnea can be challenging.
+These claims are assessed during rest to evaluate whether veterans meet the criteria, considering the severity of the condition and its impact on daily activities.
+Here’s a brief overview of the disability ratings:

 • 0%: Asymptomatic with documented sleep disorder breathing.